Forex Trading in New Zealand

 1. Open an account with a forex broker – we recommend choosing an FMA-regulated firm.

-2. Deposit funds – consider opting for a NZD account to minimize conversion fees.
+2. Deposit funds – consider selecting an NZD-based trading account to cut conversion fees.

 3. Execute trades – your broker will provide a desktop or web terminal or a forex app.